jamesray1/trinkler.software/tools.md

 _A custodian file that is simpler than [brainwallets](https://en.bitcoin.it/wiki/Brainwallet) and can be used for the entire blockchain ecosystem._

 Imagewallets can be used to generate private and public keys and to sign transactions for all of the major blockchains such as Bitcoin, Ethereum, Ripple, Polkadot, Nimiq.
-Imagewallets are your all access key to the entire blockchain ecosystem.
+Imagewallets are your all access key to the blockchain ecosystem.

 On top of that Imagewallets are easy-to-use [login credentials](https://blog.colony.io/securing-local-storage-for-dapps-33dc4d52e1fd) that give you access to distributed [content-addressed](https://ipfs.io) applications.